5 Common but Critical Mistakes Landlords Make When Investing in HMOs

 Not Knowing the Maximum Rental Price for the Area

 Mistake number four is not understanding the ceiling price for rentals in the area in which you are looking.
 Naturally, you'll always want to try and push those prices up.
 This is especially true if you're delivering a high-end product.
 This, with HMOs, means nicely done rooms.

-So, if what you are providing is of a high quality then you can push up to the barrier but it will be very difficult to push beyond it.
-If you take an area that has a good few standard HMO rooms available but non of them are en-suite and you offer rooms that are then you can naturally charge more.
-However, if the price of a standard HMO room is £500 per month and the price of one bedroom flat is £600 per month then you can increase the cost of your room by a little but not by so much that you are in competition with one bedroom flats.
+So, if what you are providing is of high quality then you can push up to the barrier but it will be very difficult to push beyond it.
+If you take an area that has a good few standard HMO rooms available but none of them are en-suite and you offer rooms that are then you can naturally charge more.
+However, if the price of a standard HMO room is £500 per month and the price of a one-bedroom flat is £600 per month then you can increase the cost of your room by a little but not by so much that you are in competition with one-bedroom flats.

 The final mistake that we see investor making over and over again when it comes to purchasing HMOs is buying property on the wrong street.

 HMOs are a profitable investment in most major cities and towns but there are exceptions.
 If you are looking at an area that has a large student base with a university close by or if there is a lot of employment then these things will certainly help your HMO business.
 However, not all areas, or postcodes, or properties are created equally.
 Even if you have done your research and the postcode looks good, it is still more than possible to buy a property on the wrong street for use as an HMO.
 It might be too far from the shops.
 It might be too noisy at night.
 There can be many reasons why a particular street might be so undesirable that can kill the long-term potential of the property.